Hey Kids (Start Here)

 He hated his life so much right now.

-The darkness pressed down on Volker like a collapsing wall as they moved further into the refinery, down into warm, damp air.
-Occasionally, drops of what he very much hoped was water fell from the invisible ceiling above them and landed on his face and in his hair.
+The darkness pressed on Volker like a collapsing wall as they moved deeper into the refinery, down into warm, damp air.
+Drops of what he hoped was water fell from an invisible ceiling and landed on his face and in his hair.

 Telford looked at Rush.

-Telford glared back at him and then turned to Volker.
-“Scan it,” he said, pointing at the water.
+Telford glared at him, then turned to Volker.
+“Scan the water.”

 No surprises there.

-He navigated back to the main screen on his device and tried to think through what he wanted.
-It would be nice to know if the stuff was radioactive—
+He navigated back to the home screen on the A-corder and tried to think about what he wanted.
+It would be nice to know if the water was radioactive.

-An icon was flashing at him.
-It looked like the nucleus of an atom, with a shadow-like f-orbital surrounding it in a reddish haze.
+An icon flashed at him.
+It was shaped like the nucleus of an atom surrounded by an f-orbital rendered in tropical-sunset red.

-Ugh he loved this thing.
-He simultaneously wanted to take it apart to see how it worked and murder anyone who tried such a thing.
+Ugh, he loved this little device.
+He simultaneously wanted to take it apart to see how it worked and murder anyone who tried it.

-A new display came up, showing a symbolic representation of an alpha particle in the corner of the screen.
-The rest of the display was dark with rare showers of green and yellow pixels.
+A new display popped up, showing color-coded symbols corresponding to alpha, beta, and gamma radiation in the corner of the screen.
+The rest of the display was dark with rare showers of green pixels.
 They increased as he moved the detector closer to the surface of the water.

-The little guy was currently functioning as a visual, silent, Ancient, equivalent of a Geiger counter.
+The little guy was functioning as a visual, silent, Ancient, equivalent of a Geiger counter.

 He adored this thing.